 In 2010, I finished a project researching seduction.
-The road to completion was tortuous, as I found that in studying seduction, I was being seduced that is, led astray.
+The road to completion was tortuous as I found that in studying seduction, I was being seduced; that is, led astray.
 I was, simultaneously, subject and object of the research.
 I was in a trance, obsessed and possessed by the object of study.
 Rather than compromise, I turned this problem into an asset, devising a methodology to study wicked phenomena from within.
 I called this the self-reflexive methodology.
-It has three steps: recognition, capture and reflection, which can be enacted in a variety of fields, as well as methods or media.
+It has three steps: recognition, capture and reflection, which can be enacted in a variety of fields as well as methods or media.
 For this project, I chose writing, psychoanalytic practice and performative photography.
-Following a presentation of the methodology and the works produced as part of the seduction project, my aim is to see whether this methodology can be applied to the pedagogical practices I have developed at Transart, and in particular to PhD supervision.
+Following a presentation of the methodology and the works produced as part of the seduction project, my aim is to see whether this methodology can be applied to the pedagogical practices I have developed at Transart Institute and, in particular, to the relation between supervisor and supervisee I experience with Christopher.